jhrcook/KrasG13SyntheticLethal/README.md

 ### Confidence intervals of coefficients

-95% confidence intervals were bootstrapped.
-The plot below shows the model coefficients and the 95% CI for the *KRAS* G12 and G13D in each gene found to induce a greater depletion effect in *KRAS* G13D cell lines.
+95% confidence intervals were bootstrapped for the genes with stronger depletion effects in *KRAS* G13D cell lines.
+The plot below shows the model coefficients and the 95% CI for the *KRAS* G12 and G13D in each of these genes.

 ![](images/sample_CI/coef_95CI.png)

 ## Only comparing *KRAS* G12D to G13D {.tabset}

 Instead of including all codon 12 *KRAS* mutants in one group, the following model is the same as used in the previous section, though only using *KRAS* G12D.
-This may reduce variability of the codon 12 group if the various allele that constitute it are quite different.
+This may reduce variability of the codon 12 group if the various alleles that constitute it are quite different.

 ### Volcano plot of *KRAS* G12D - G13D estimate

+The left and right panels are zoomed in to the highlighted points of the center panel.

 ![](images/linear_model/model5_DiffEstimateVolcanoTiled_plot.png)